Polo Vivo holds firm as South Africa’s best-selling passenger car in Q1 2026

 On the safety front, the Polo Vivo holds a Global NCAP 4-star rating for Adult Occupant Protection and a 3-star rating for Child Occupant Protection, positioning it among the safer offerings in its segment.

-Dominance and relevance
+Polo Vivo’s Dominance and relevance

 The current Polo Vivo line-up spans a range of derivatives, starting with the entry-level 1.4 55kW model priced at R271 900, and extending to the range-topping 1.0 TSI 81kW GT at R363 300.
 The range is backed by a 3-year/120 000km warranty and a 6-year anti-corrosion warranty, with service intervals set at 15 000km.